As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Finding a human from an 800 number.
 Here's another link: Bringo Phone-tree killer

-- Free tax filing for anyone taxpayers with an adjusted gross income (AGI) of $52,000 or less
+- Free IRS tax filing for anyone taxpayers with an adjusted gross income (AGI) of $52,000 or less

 - Enkoder Form 5.0 - Protect your Email address from Spam (unsolicited Email advertisements).
 Site appears to go down occasionally.